LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/certificateResource/create-certificate-from-file-upload.md

 ---
-pagename: Create certificate for account from file upload
+pagename: Create certificate from file
-redirect_from:
-  - xxx.html
 keywords:
 sitesection: Documents
 categoryname: "Security & Authenication"
 documentname: MTLS API
 subfoldername: Methods
+permalink: mtls-methods-create-certificate-from-file.html
 ---

-This API creates certificate by uploading file for specific account id.
+This API creates a certificate by uploading a file, for a specific account ID.

 ### Request